mail-adila/SDET_Java_Questions/README.md

 7. Find the largest and smallest in the array
 8. Binary search on a sorted array
 9. Check if the input number is prime
+10. Sort the given array using the following algorithms

+      10.1.
+Bubble sort

+      10.2.
+Selection sort

+      10.3.
+Insertion sort